google/gsocguides/pages/mentor/05-selecting_a_student.md

 **Find out where else the applicant has applied.** Does the applicant have other GSoC proposals?
 Did they copy-paste the same proposal over and over?
 There are often opportunities for negotiation with other organizations around someone who has applied to several places.

 **Look at the applicant's other summer plans.** You are looking for an applicant who is up front about possible other commitments during GSoC.
 If they have other commitments and are planning to do a 350 hour project in 12 weeks that could be a concern.
 However, if they are doing a 175 hour project in 12 weeks and are taking a class or have another part-time commitment it could likely be fine.
-With the 90 hour projects it is much easier to be able to have a GSoC contributor who does not become overwheled with managaing a couple of classes during GSoC.
+With the 90 hour projects it is much easier to be able to have a GSoC contributor who does not become overwhelmed with managing a couple of classes during GSoC.

 ## Finding a Match